 The runs with non-Newtonian viscosity show a greater acceleration of the instability with increasing time than do the Newtonian results.
-For Newtonian viscosity, about 15 per cent of the total time is spent between the two temperature profiles shown in Fig. 4, compared to between 1.5 and 3 per cent for runs with non-Newtonian viscosity (Fig. 11).
-Clearly, growth for non-Newtonian viscosity accelerates faster than the exponential growth we observe for Newtonian viscosity, as Houseman & Molnar (1997) demonstrated for the Rayleigh-Taylor instability.
-To test Houseman & Molnar's (1997) scaling law, we again determine the velocity of the T'=0.9 isotherm as a function of time for the four calculations contoured in Fig. 11.
-According to (12), a plot of $w''^{(-2/3)}$ as a function of dimensionless time, t'', should be linear, with slope equal to -2C''/3 and a time intercept of $t''{\rm b}$ .
-Because $t''{\rm b}$ varies by orders of magnitude with changes in r (Fig. 11), we rescale both axes by dividing by $t_b''$ (Fig. 12a).
-Thus, all curves have the same time intercept at $t''/t''{b} = 1$ , and their relative slopes can be compared easily.
+For Newtonian viscosity, about 15% of the total time is spent between the two temperature profiles shown in Figure 2.4, compared to between 1.5 and 3% for runs with non-Newtonian viscosity (Figure 2.11).
+Clearly growth for non-Newtonian viscosity accelerates faster than the exponential growth we observe for Newtonian viscosity, as Houseman and Molnar [1997] demonstrate for the Rayleigh-Taylor instability.
+To test Houseman and Molnar is a function of time for the four calculations contoured in Figure 2.11.
+According to (2.12), a plot of $w''^{(-2/3)}$ as a function of dimensionless time, t'', should be linear, with slope equal to -2C''/3 and a time intercept of t''b .
+Because t''b varies by orders of magnitude with changes in r (Figure 2.11), we rescale both axes by dividing by t''b (Figure 2.12a).
+Thus, all curves have the same time intercept at $t''/t''b = 1$, and their relative slopes can be compared easily.